saadfarooq07/langchain-takehome/README.md

   - 5x faster than single-pass analysis
 - **Interactive Mode**: Requests clarification when needed
 - **Documentation Search**: Integrates with Tavily for up-to-date solutions
+- **OAuth Authentication**: Sign in with Google for seamless access

 ## Prerequisites